paramsethi/minime/README.md

 minime
 ======

-This webapp can be used via REST API, or UI test page at http://mini.me/testapi.jsp
+This webapp can be used via REST API, or UI test page at http://mini.me/main.jsp or http://localhost:8080/main.jsp

 Dependecies:
 --------------------------------------------------------------------